 Current Families - Relocation, Re-Enrollment, and Residency Verification

-If you change addresses, please inform the Office of Student Affairs as soon as possible so that important information such as your child's school assignment, or any new information, can reach you.
+If you change addresses, please inform the Office of Registration and Enrollment as soon as possible so that important information such as your child's school assignment, or any new information, can reach you.
 To update your address, please complete the Change of Address form.

 You must provide your new residency documentation (one complete option from the list below):